McGill-Applied-Dynamics-Lab/adl-ros2/README.md

 # adg-ros2
 ROS2 packages for the Applied Dynamics Group at McGill.

+Main use:
+- Teleoperation using the Inverse3
+- DelayRIM
+- Deployment of policies

+## Features

+## For Contributing
+See **[docs/README.md](docs/README.md)** on how to build and update the docs.

 Developed for ROS2 Humble with Ubuntu 22.04.